Peak Picking in 4D Spectrum with POKY

 2. The other showing the selected peaks on the N-HN plane

 What you must do next is manually inspect the peaks and delete those not in density regions.
 This requires a bit of intuition and a sharp eye.
-Unfortunately, it cannot be automated—it must be supervised manually by pressing st.
+Unfortunately, it cannot be automated—it must be supervised manually by pressing st. Below are shown two obvious noise peaks on the HC-C plane view.

-Step X. Exporting Peak Lists
+Step 8.
+Exporting Peak Lists for 4D-GraFID

-Export Picked Peaks for 4D-GRAPHS
+8.1 Export Picked 4D Peaks

-Go to the 4D peak list (type lt) and select the columns w1, w2, w3, w4, Data Height and Note.
+Go to the 4D peak list (type lt) and select the columns w1, w2, w3, w4, Data Height.
 Click Apply, then Save….
-Further editing of the projections and the HSQCs is needed.

 Notes for Special Cases